finnito/Science/content/12phy/4-nuclear/markdown/5-half-life.md

 ## Learning Outcomes

+- Be able to make half-life graphs
-- Be able to perform half life calculations
+- Be able to interpret half-life graphs

 ---